 Washington, D.C.; Houston

-Emily S. Tabatabai is a founding member of the Cybersecurity & Data Privacy team, which was named Privacy Practice Group of the Year by Law360 in 2016 and is nationally ranked by the Legal 500 USA for Cyber Law, Data Protection and Privacy, which praised Orrick's "very specific industry knowledge and extremely appropriate advice."
+Emily S. Tabatabai is a partner and founding member of the Cyber, Privacy & Data Innovation practice, which was named Privacy Practice Group of the Year by Law360 in 2016 and is nationally ranked by the Legal 500 USA for Cyber Law, Data Protection and Privacy, which praised Orrick's "very specific industry knowledge and extremely appropriate advice."
 Emily advises companies on a wide variety of data privacy laws and cutting-edge data practices and has extensive experience representing companies in privacy and cybersecurity matters before the Federal Trade Commission and State Attorneys' General.
 She has been recognized by the Legal500 for her "extraordinary depth of knowledge in student data privacy matters."

 Emily advises clients on an array of Internet commerce matters, including data privacy and data security compliance and procedure, data breach response, online and mobile privacy, student data and EdTech privacy, behavioral advertising, sales and marketing, advertising and promotions, and social media.
 She has represented clients from start-ups to Fortune 500 companies in investigations before the Federal Trade Commission and State Attorneys’ General, as well as in private litigation.